Q and A W/ Xterra Running Champion, Max King

 Q. What’s on tap for the upcoming year regarding Xterra, 2016 Olympic Training, and racing in general?
 Does it sound like you’re expanding your versatility to include shorter XC racing and ultra-endurance running?

-A. Lots coming up this year.
+A. Lots is coming up this year.
 Many more trail races and a few ultras.
 This year, my main objective is to make as many World Championship teams as possible, including XC (Cross Country), 100k ultra, track, and mountain running.
 I haven’t started thinking about the next Olympiad yet, but I’m sure it will include running at least one Olympic Trials event.

 Q. Trail or Track?
-I’m sure they each have their moments?
+I’m sure they each have their moments.

 A. Trail, for sure.
 Yes, the track has its moments, and I love running fast, but I’d rather be running on a trail any day.